 In 2009, Nelson served as President of the Texas Trial Lawyers Association (TTLA) and has been a member of the TTLA Executive Committee and TTLA Legislative Management Committee from 2010-2020.
 Over the last 10 years, as part of his TTLA legislative duties, Nelson has testified before the Texas Legislature more than 100 times on behalf of injured Texans.

-Nelson is a member of the American Board of Trial Advocates (ABOTA), an invitation-only trial organization founded to promote ethical and technical standards of practice in the field of advocacy.
+Nelson is also a member of the American Board of Trial Advocates (ABOTA), an invitation-only trial organization founded to promote ethical and technical standards of practice in the field of advocacy.
 Membership in ABOTA requires substantial civil jury trial to verdict experience, as well as high personal character and honorable reputation.

 Nelson has an AV rating with Martindale-Hubbell, which is the highest rating level based on superior ethics, as well as the desired level of professional experience.
 Nelson was named on the Texas Super Lawyers list by Super Lawyers, a division of Thomson Reuters, from 2009-2015 and 2018-2022.
+He has also earned a Top 10 Rating from Avvo, a leading attorney-rating service.